rileyk0998/github-tutorial/README.md

 `git reset --hard HEAD~1` - Undos push, commit, and add.
 Delete code/anything that was typed into the file last.
 `git reset --soft HEAD~1` - Undos push, commit, and add.
 Does not delete code/anything that was typed into the file last.

+---
+## Collaberation
+**Clone**
+Cloning allows you to make multiple copies of one repository.
+1. Go into Github and go to the repository you want to clone
+2. Click the green `clone or download` button and make sure befor copying the link it says: Clone with **SSH**
+3. Go to Cloud 9 and into the directory you want the repo to go in
+4. Type `git clone url` (`url` = ssh)
+5. Once done `cd` into it

+**Fork**
+Forking is to make a remote of someone elses repo and then clone it onto your local.
+You can't clone someone elses repo and push it without their permission.
+1. Go into Github and go to the repository you want to clone
+2. At the top right corner there should be a button that says: `Fork` , click it
+3. Once forked, next to the repo name it should say your username
+4. Yor can now clone it into your directory

+**Pull Request**
+Pull requests are when you clone someone elses repo and make changes to it then you add and commit, then in Github you summit the request.